-This yearlong program utilizes a combination of monthly seminars at Rice University and ongoing classroom-based mentoring to provide teachers of 2nd to 5th grade a “deep dive” into best practices in literacy education for 21st century learners.
+Reading, Writing and Reasoning utilizes a combination of monthly seminars at Rice University and ongoing classroom-based mentoring to provide teachers of 2nd to 6th grade a "deep dive" into best practices in literacy education for 21st century learners.

 How should educators address today’s demand for successful test scores while ensuring that students also develop the higher-order creative thinking, reasoning skills and communication skills they will need in the society of the future?
 Participating teachers will draw upon educational pedagogy and current research in reading and writing instruction to investigate strategies for promoting lifelong readers, writers and thinkers.

 Choosing what is good to read and what’s not - the good, the better, the best

 Managing reading response journals - what, why and how?

 Inspiring thinking through read alouds and open ended questioning